Design-Enginnering/DiscoShell/README.md

 # DiscoShell

-DiscoShell (a.k.a.
-DiscoSh) is a minimal remote access trojan that is controlled via a Discord bot, allowing the creation of a Discord-based botnet.
+DiscoShell is a minimal remote access trojan that is controlled via a Discord bot, allowing the creation of a Discord-based botnet.

-Support for the builder has been officially dropped.

 ![image](https://media.discordapp.net/attachments/961905736139554876/971733014654644254/unknown.png)